 On the other hand, it is good to master several languages and know their strengths.
-For example, if large numbers are needed in the problem, Python can https://www.go-hero.net/jam/16 be a good choice because it contains a built-in library for handling large numbers.
+For example, if large integers are needed in the problem, Python can be a good choice, because it contains built-in operations for calculating with large integers.
 Still, most problems in programming contests are set so that using a specific programming language is not an unfair advantage.